pmq20/node-packer/node/doc/api/async_hooks.md

 Called immediately after the callback specified in `before` is completed.

-*Note:* If an uncaught exception occurs during execution of the callback then `after` will run after the `'uncaughtException'` event is emitted or a `domain`'s handler runs.
+*Note:* If an uncaught exception occurs during execution of the callback, then `after` will run *after* the `'uncaughtException'` event is emitted or a `domain`'s handler runs.